Chief Warrant Officer 5 Burkhardt retires

 |0

-This work, Chief Warrant Officer 5 Burkhardt retires [Image 4 of 4], by SPC Stephen San Jose, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chief Warrant Officer 5 Burkhardt retires, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT